 2. Ottawa, Ontario

-Located in Ontario, Ottawa is the vibrant and colourful capital that offers a treasure-trove of exciting attractions and fun activities and tours.
+Located in Ontario, Ottawa is the vibrant and colorful capital that offers a treasure-trove of exciting attractions and fun activities and tours.

 Take a peek into the world of the Canadian government on Parliament Hill.
-If you’re a history buff, the city is dotted with world-class museums and galleries where you can learn about Canadian history and culture.
+If you’re a history buff, the city has world-class museums and galleries where you can learn about Canadian history and culture.
 Some excellent stops not to be missed include the National Gallery, The War Museum, The Museum of History, and the Science and Technology Museum, to name a few.

-The city also offers stunning trails, as well as boating and kayaking on the Ottawa River.
+This beautiful city in Canada also offers stunning trails, boating, and kayaking on the Ottawa River.
 If you’re feeling peckish, don’t miss the Byward Market area – it’s a short distance from Parliament Hill.
 Here you’ll find delicious foods, drinks, and a vibey atmosphere.